 21st century housing

-A debate closing the 8th edition of the WARSAW UNDER CONSTRUCTION festival
+A debate closing the festival

 Poles in general do not live too well.
-The country's housing market in the times of the political transformation began to reflect wider, more global processes, but apartments in Poland continue to be overcrowded.
+Our country's housing market in the times of the political transformation began to reflect wider, more global processes, but apartments in Poland continue to be overcrowded.
 According to Eurostat, the overcrowding rate in Poland is 43%, which means that almost half of Polish residents live in an apartment that does not have sufficient space.

 And while it seemed that after 1989 everyone will be able to build their own house to live in, as would be appropriate for a time of freedom, the living scenarios of many a Kowalski went in a completely different direction.